This 16 minute linguine pasta is delicious, yet easy on your waistline.

 - 3 baby zucchini or 1 regular zucchini

-- 1 tbsp bottarga cured dried mullet or tuna roe
+- 1 tablespoon bottarga cured dried mullet or tuna roe

 - 2 garlic cloves